Using SITL with X-Plane 10/11¶

 There are three approaches to starting SITL with X-Plane depending on what you are wanting to do.

 The first approach is good if you just want to test ArduPilot with SITL but you don’t want to make changes to the code.
-MissionPlanner will download a build of ArduPilot SITL for Windows that is built each night from git master.
+MissionPlanner will download a build of ArduPilot SITL for Windows that is either the current stable release version or a nightly build of the latest ArduPilot code that is under development.

 The second approach is good if you want to do ArduPilot development and try out code changes and you want to use a ground station of your choice.
 Any ground station that supports MAVLink over TCP can be used.